mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `BurnAuction` redeemer, we enforce that:

 - There are three tokens burned.
-They have the minting policy's own currency symbol and the token names
+They have the minting the policy's own currency symbol and the token names
 `auctionTN` (auction state token),
 `auctionMetadataTN` (auction metadata token),